shaunluttin/Blazor.WebAssembly.WeatherApp/JOURNAL.md

 * Implement an IWeatherService that consumes the WeatherAPI.com service.
 Done.

+* Break out the list of cities into its own component.

 # Requirements

 * [x] Create a user interface for user to search for weather in a city.